 The quality and construction of this brush are solid.
 The bristles are firmly glued into the ferrule, and the ferrule is attached firmly to the handle.
 I love the rubberized texture of the handle; it's easy to grip and also easy to clean.
 I also love the size and shape--it's great for applying products to the cheeks as well as all over the face, and even for light contouring.

-FINAL VERDICT: for around $7, this is a solid, qualify brush that has a lot of uses.
+FINAL VERDICT: for around $7, this is a solid, quality brush that has a lot of uses.
 It's great for buffing and blending just about every type of face product, and it works equally well with powders, liquids and creams.
 The only thing I would not use it for is applying liquid or cream products, because this brush tends to eat a lot of product despite the density of the bristles.
 But if you're looking for a new face brush for buffing and blending, I think this is a nice one to consider.
 I definitely do not regret my purchase and I find myself reaching for it quite often.

 Do you own any Moda by Royal & Langnickel brushes?
 If so, I would love to hear which ones you own, and how they're working for you!